SONGDONGYUAN1994/PseudotimeDE/README.md

 2021/10/25:
 Added Gaussian as a distribution option.

+2021/10/7:
+Added expression matrix and SeuratObject as input choices.

 Introduction
 ------------
 `PseudotimeDE` is developed to perfrom the differential expression (DE) test on genes along pseudotime (trajectory).
 Users can choose the pseudotime inference methods based on their preference.
 Basically, `PseudotimeDE` will use subsampling to capture the uncertainty of inferred pseudotime, and generate well-calibrated *p*-values.